-This is the sixth episode of our podcast, Office Hours with EAB.
+Welcome to the Office Hours with EAB podcast.
 You can join the conversation on social media using #EABOfficeHours.
 Follow the podcast on Spotify, Google Play, Apple Podcasts, SoundCloud and Stitcher or visit our podcast homepage for additional episodes.

 In this episode, EAB’s Chief Information Security Officer Brian Markham talks about emerging information security challenges facing higher ed.

 Brian covers everything from the initial technical difficulties posed by campus closures to “Zoombombing” to the latest phishing scams.
 He also discusses how campus IT professionals can communicate more effectively with faculty and staff about staying safe online.

 “Managing information security in higher education is incredibly complicated, and that’s not talked about enough.”

 “Technology was complex before COVID-19, and now it’s even that much more complex.”

 “Right now, more than anything, when we’re feeling detached from our campus community and help is even further away, it is easier for these criminals to pick people off one by one.”

 Next, explore these related resources

 EAB’s Chief Information Security Officer shares his perspective on the top 3 considerations IT leaders should keep in mind as their students, faculty, and staff go remote.

 As a result of a fast transition to virtual learning due to COVID-19, IT leaders should rally campus stakeholders to assess and improve cybersecurity.